-An English Language programme, as defined in Section 2, is eligible for inclusion in the ILEP when it meets the programme criteria set out in Section 2 and is offered by one of the following recognised Irish awarding bodies, which meet the 'Other Conditions' set out in Section 5 of these criteria:
+The ILEP is closed to new providers.
+An English Language programme, as defined in Section 2, is eligible for inclusion in the ILEP when it meets the programme criteria set out in Section 2 and is offered by a provider with programmes currently listed in the ILEP.